fujy/MRI-Prostate-Post-Processing/README.md

 # MRI-Prostate-Post-Processing

-A MATLAB Applicaiton used to process MRI Prostate Images with the following features
+A MATLAB applicaiton used to process MRI Prostate Images with the following features

 - Load DICOM and JPEG images
 - Save to DICOM and JPEG images